 *Please consult your provider in regards to your cover, policy and procedure to receive treatment.

-I am a qualified and accredited Psychoanalytic Psychotherapist working in the City of London (EC1), with over 8 years’ experience practicing psychotherapy with clients coming from a wide range of backgrounds and presenting the most diverse of issues.
+I am a BACP registered and accredited Psychoanalytic Psychotherapist working in the City of London (EC1), with over 9 years’ experience practicing psychotherapy with clients coming from a wide range of backgrounds and presenting the most diverse of issues.

 I have experience working both in Private Practice and in the NHS.
 Throughout my career I have also worked with different institutions and organisations, providing psychotherapy services to individuals and groups.
 My experience has helped me to develop a non-judgmental, empathic and flexible approach, learning from each client and adapting with each therapy.